 After studying Art History, Photography and Graphic Design in Munich in the 1990s, Evi Keller moved to Paris to work as a photographer.
 She created her studio in 2000, and since then she has dedicated herself exclusively to her art, collaborating regularly with dancers and contemporary musicians.

-Her current creations, which she calls Matière-Lumière, are the culmination of this first cycle and signal the beginning of a new form of art.
-Born from nature, Matière-Lumière crystallizes artistic approaches such as photography, painting, sculpture and audio-visual art, making explicit, among other things, their fusion and their rapport with light.
+Her current creations, which she calls Matière-Lumière, are the culmination of this first cycle, and signal the beginning of a new form of art.
+Born from nature, Matière-Lumière crystallizes artistic approaches such as photography, painting, sculpture and audiovisual art, making explicit, among other things, their fusion and their rapport with light.
 At once contemporary and universal, they have neither references nor afiliation and emerge as a completely natural consequence of that voyage.
-Matière-Lumière are multiple and changing works, musical scores interpreted by light that overflow their frames and free themselves from the environment in which they were created.
-A transformation through an alchemical process reveals explosive and volcanic landscapes of a distant and mysterious world, where light is amplified and vibrates across various layers of reflective surfaces.
-Its reflection in the wounds of the past allows us to perceive the meaning of chaos while retaining its multiplicity and its richness.
+Her being is reflected therein, opening a new cycle of creation.